Welcome to Safe Sleep 101

 Remember that “sleep” doesn’t just mean at night… it refers to supervised naps too.

-If a baby falls asleep in his swing, seat, lounger, etc., it is not enough to just watch him — you must move him to a safe sleep space.
+If a baby falls asleep in their swing, seat, lounger, etc., it is not enough to just watch them — you must move them to a safe sleep space.

 Safe sleep spaces are federally regulated.
 There are only 3 types of products that have undergone mandatory safety testing for infant sleep: